 - Health plans must keep network provider directories up to date.

 - Health plans must cover surprise medical bills at in-network rates.
-Private health plans must cover surprise bills for emergency services, including air ambulance services and out of network provider charges for services which were provided at in-network hospital and facilities.
+Private health plans must cover surprise bills for emergency services, including air ambulance services, and out-of-network provider charges for services that were provided at in-network hospitals and facilities.
 These out-of-network providers will be paid at the median in-network payment amount under the plan for the same or similar services.

 - Balance billing is prohibited.
 Balance billing, sometimes called surprise billing, is a bill a patient receives from a provider for the difference between the cost of services received and the amount the insurer pays the provider.
 Out-of-network providers for emergency services cannot balance bill patients more than the applicable in-network cost-sharing amount for surprise bills.